dustinpfister/blog_posts/_posts/js-array-to-string.md

 ### Source code is on Github

 The [source code examples in this post can be found on Github](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-array-to-string) along with the source code for my many [other posts on javaScript](/categories/js).
+There is making a pull request on Github if there is something wrong with a given source code examples, there is also the comments seciton at the bottom of this post that can be used as a way to bring up a problem.

 ### 1.1 - An Array of primitives